moise-mulungu/mixed-react-projects/src/features/real-time-chat/real-time-chat-blog.md

 - In this post, we've taken a deep dive into the code of a real-time chat application built with React and Firebase.
 We've seen how to use Firebase's Firestore and Realtime Database services to implement real-time messaging and status tracking, and Firebase auth for user authentication.

 - Potential improvements to the app could include adding `group chat functionality`, `read receipts`, `notifications` for new messages, `video and audio calls`, and `file sharing capabilities` for images, videos, and audios.
 With the solid foundation provided by React and Firebase, the possibilities are endless.

+DM: todoMM: list your database "schema" here for my reference (not necessarily to include in the blog post).
+# schema collections:
+* messages
+  * field names (I copied these from above. validate they are exactly correct by looking in the Firebase console)
+    * text
+    * sender
+    * senderName
+    * timestamp
+* users
+  * [add users field names here]
+* status?
+  * [add users field names here]
+* more collections?